 Surfing in DT's "green" network

 Deutsche Telekom's efforts on behalf of climate protection go back to 1995.
 Today, Deutsche Telekom's customers in Germany surf in a network that is completely "green."
 In fact, the company now meets 100 percent of its energy requirements in Germany with renewable energies, and it expects its worldwide electricity consumption to be 100 percent renewables-based by 2021.
 Furthermore, it intends to cut its overall CO2 emissions by 90 percent, with respect to their level in 2017, by 2030.

-Last year, Deutsche Telekom also introduced a "we care" label, with the aim of further enhancing transparency relative to sustainability.
+Last year, Deutsche Telekom also introduced a "Green Magenta" label, with the aim of further enhancing transparency relative to sustainability.
 The Group uses the label for particularly sustainability-oriented products, services, and initiatives.
 It serves as a guide for customers who give priority to sustainability in their purchase decisions.